-All Students' disciplinary records are kept in accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974 (the "Buckley Amendment"), 20 U.S.C.
+All students' disciplinary records are kept in accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974 (the "Buckley Amendment"), 20 U.S.C.
 1232g.
 In accordance with these provisions, all disciplinary files are confidential and may only be disclosed:

-- To the Student; - To a person or agency possessing a signed consent from the Student authorizing the release to the designated person/agency.
-Signed consents must meet the requirements of FERPA.
-Consent forms are available at the University Registrar's Office. - Records may also be disclosed to the following individuals without consent of the Student: - To the parents of a dependent Student (as defined by the Internal Revenue Service);
+- To the student; - To a person or agency possessing a signed consent from the student authorizing the release to the designated person/agency. - Records may also be disclosed to the following individuals without consent of the student:

-- To the parents or guardians of a Student under the age of 21 who has been found responsible, or accepted responsibility for an alcohol or drug violation.
-In such instances, the parents/guardians may be notified of the violation(s). - To a court official, agency, or other designated individual in order to comply with a subpoena or court order served upon the University.
-When served with a subpoena or court order, the University will notify the Student in writing that it is complying with the court order. - To a requesting individual where the Student has been found responsible, or accepted responsibility, under the Student Code of Conduct for a violation relating to a crime of violence or a non-forcible sex offense, as provided in FERPA (34 C.F.R. § 99.39).3 In such instances, only the final results (the name of the Student, the violation committed, the Educational Outcome imposed, date of decision and duration of Educational Outcome) will be disclosed.
-The names of other Students, including any Reporting or complaining Student and witnesses, will not be disclosed without the consent of the Referred Party Student. - To the victim of a Referred Party alleged to have committed a crime of violence or non-forcible sex offense.
-In such instances, a finding of responsibility is not required; however, the University will disclose only the final results (the name of the Student, the violation committed, the Educational Outcome imposed, date of decision and duration of Educational Outcome) of the disciplinary proceeding. - To others within the University with a legitimate need to know and for compliance with other University policies and Reports.
+To the parents or guardians of a student under the age of 21 who has been found responsible, or accepted responsibility for an alcohol or drug violation.
+In such instances, the parents/guardians may be notified of the violation(s).

+o To a court official, agency, or other designated individual in order to comply with a subpoena or court order served upon the University.
+When served with a subpoena or court order, the University will notify the student in writing that it is complying with the court order.

+o To a requesting individual where the student has been found responsible, or accepted responsibility, under the Student Code of Conduct for a violation relating to a crime of violence or a non-forcible sex offense, as provided in FERPA (34 C.F.R. § 99.39).3 In such instances, only the final results (the name of the student, the violation committed, the educational outcome imposed, date of decision and duration of educational outcome) will be disclosed.
+The names of other students, including any reporting or complaining student and witnesses, will not be disclosed without the consent of the referred party. o To the victim of a referred party alleged to have committed a crime of violence or nonforcible sex offense.
+In such instances, a finding of responsibility is not required; however, the University will disclose only the final results (the name of the student, the violation committed, the educational outcome imposed, date of decision and duration of education of the student, the violation committed, the educational outcome imposed, date of decision and duration of the student, the violation committed, the educational outcome imposed, date of decision and duration of education of the student, the violation committed, the educational outcome imposed, date of decision and duration of educational outcome) of the disciplinary proceeding.

+o To others within the University with a legitimate need to know and for compliance with other University policies and reports.